nikitavoloboev/data/unix/my-file-system.md

 ```

 ## ~/src/clones
 I often love checking out various GitHub repos.
 Everything that I clone, I clone into this folder.
 I [use km macro](https://medium.com/@NikitaVoloboev/insta-cloning-ff5f38eb1d32) that will clone the repo that is currently open in my Safari tab.
 It will put the repo in `~/src/clones` and then open it in VS Code.
-I aexao have similar macros that will only clone the repo or clone the repo and open it in Sublime.
+I also have similar macros that will only clone the repo or clone the repo and open it in Sublime Text.

-I then filter contents of the folder with [this workfow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true).
+I then filter contents of the folder with [this workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true).

 ## ~/src/forks
-If I forked something and I want to keep working on, I keep it inside `forks` folder.
+Forked by me repos that I want to keep working on, are kept inside `forks` folder.

 ## ~/src/orgs
-Inside this folder I keep all the things that are open source on GitHub sorted by organisation.
+Inside this folder I keep all the things that are open source on GitHub sorted by organization.
 In my case it's only [learn-anything](https://github.com/learn-anything/):

 ```Bash
 ~/src/orgs